IamIamI/DamageMasker/README.md

 options:
   -m , --masking       Change masking behaviour.
 'H' for HardMasking.
 'E' for EdgeMasking.
 'F' for only Filtering. (default: Hardmasking)
-  -i , --input_file    Input BAM or SAM file (mandatory) -s', '--strandness   Determine strandness of dataset, 'S' for single stranded libraries, and 'D' for double stranded libraries (default: S, for sslib)
+  -i , --input_file    Input BAM or SAM file (mandatory) -s', --strandness   Determine strandness of dataset, 'S' for single stranded libraries, and 'D' for double stranded libraries (default: S, for sslib)
   -e , --edge_count    Number of 5' edges to be masked if --masking 'E' is turned on (default: 5) -r , --ref_file      Give the path to a reference genome file if you want to turn on reference guidance (default: turned off)
   -q , --mapq_cutoff   MAPQ cutoff value (default: 0)